 Aesthetics and Efficiency

 - Gas: There have been many aesthetic advances in gas fireplaces.
-The flames have become more realistic and some models offer various height adjustments.
-The logs used in gas fireplaces now more closely resemble the real thing and come complete with flickering embers, which don’t demand you to wait while they go out.
+The flames have become more realistic and some designs offer various height adjustments.
+The logs used in gas fireplaces now more closely favor the real thing and come complete with flickering embers, which don’t demand you to wait while they go out.
 You can merely switch your gas fireplace on and off, giving you more control over your home’s temperature and frees you from having to tend to your fire.
 The lack of fire stealing oxygen gives gas fireplaces a 75% to 99% efficiency rating.
-Just picture the level of comfort you could have when you incorporate that with a well-maintained furnace.
+Picture the level of comfort you could have when you incorporate that with a fully serviced furnace.

 Air Quality and Maintenance

-If you want to find out more information about converting your wood burning fireplace into a gasfire place or you need to schedule your routine furnace service, please give us a call at 801-436-8985 or schedule an appointment through our website.
-Our experts will have you cuddled up and warm in no time.
+If you want to find out more information about converting your wood burning fireplace into a gasfire place or you want to schedule seasonal furnace service, please give us a call at 801-436-8985 or schedule an appointment through our website.
+Our experts will have you cuddled up by the fire in no time.

-- Wood: Air quality is vital to all homeowners.
-Burning wood creates air pollution in and outside your home and the smoky wood smell that a wood burning fireplace gives off could be a health hazard.
+- Wood: Air quality is vital to every homeowner.
+Burning wood creates air pollution in and outside your home and the smoky wood smell that a wood burning fireplace gives off could be hazardous to your health.
 Wood also creates a byproduct called creosote that lines the coating of the chimney and must be removed by a professional chimney sweep.
-Much like furnaces that should have furnace service completed annually, gas fireplaces also require periodic cleanings of ashes and spent logs.
+Much like furnaces that should have furnace service completed annually, gas fireplaces also require periodic cleanings of cinders and spent logs.

 - Gas: Gas fireplaces only require some dusting every now and then and are just about maintenance free.
-It is suggested that you get your gas fireplace cleaned and adjusted annually by a professional to keep it operating both safely and efficiently.
+It is suggested that you get your gas fireplace cleaned and adjusted annually by an expert to keep it operating both safely and efficiently.